Let's debunk a dangerous myth right away: Not all fats are created equal and not all fat is unhealthy.

 - Alpha-linolenic acid (ALA)

 EPA and DHA primarily come from fish and ALA is most commonly found in vegetable oils, nuts, seeds, grass-fed animals and some leafy vegetables, per the Harvard T.H.
 Chan School for Public Health.
+You can also find these as supplements over the counter, but doctors typically prefer you get them from your diet.

 How Much Omega-3 Do You Need?